bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 COPY  DotNet.BlazorWasmApp/nginx.conf /etc/nginx/nginx.conf
 ```

-Because we have added a script and updated the Dockerfile, we need to regenerate the Docker image.
+Because we have added a script and updated the Dockerfile, we need to regenerate the Docker Image.
 Open a Terminal at root of the solution and run the command below:

 ```bash